Remediation works associated with former Barking Riverside landfill.

 The landfill is understood to have operated as a local authority waste disposal site accepting domestic waste, asbestos waste, inert wastes, gasworks waste and contaminated soils between the 1950’s and 1993.

-The landfilled wastes were a highly variable mix of domestic and commercial wastes including soils with strong hydrocarbon odours.
-An area of shallow suspected gas works wastes in the south-eastern corner of site recorded particularly high cyanide concentrations.
+“The landfilled wastes were a highly variable mix of domestic and commercial wastes including soils with strong hydrocarbon odours.
+An area of shallow suspected gas works wastes in the south-eastern corner of site recorded particularly high cyanide concentrations”.

-The base of the landfill was identified to be between 10m and 14mbgl – no membrane or engineered clay liner was identified suggesting the wastes lie directly on the natural alluvium.
+“The base of the landfill was identified to be between 10m and 14mbgl – no membrane or engineered clay liner was identified suggesting the wastes lie directly on the natural alluvium”.

-The contamination ‘hot-spot’ was identified as gasworks waste and specifically spent oxide waste.
-This material is assumed to have been tipped historically and is currently present within a hollow surrounded.
+“The contamination ‘hot-spot’ was identified as gasworks waste and specifically spent oxide waste.
+This material is assumed to have been tipped historically.”

 Site Investigation and Remediation Strategy.

-CGL were commissioned to undertake a lead role in the investigation, design, material management for the whole redevelopment.
+CGL was commissioned to undertake a lead role in the investigation, design, material management for the whole redevelopment.
 Part of this remit involved a remediation strategy to address identified contamination risks associated with the former landfill.

 The revised CGL remediation strategy was fully approved by the Environment Agency and local authority.
 It comprised: